clessn/clessn-blend/Pipelines/Refiners/README.md

     2. For table name, verbose name and verbose name plural: `mart_table_name` (`mart_` is the prefix for datamart table, replace `table_name` by your table name) (same)

 4. Create datamart metadata
-    1. Go on an existing mart table
-    2. Change the view from "Tree" to "Code"
+    1. In the Metadata field, change the view from "Tree" to "Code"
-    3. Copy all the content
-    4. Paste it in your new table metadata field
-    5. Change the appropriate fields
-    1. Type: table
-    2. Format: dataframe
-    3. Pillar: "decision-makers", "media" and/or "citizens"
-    4. Hashtag: allows tracability for lake to storage or datamart
-    5. Description: free text.
-Explain the datamart.
-    6. Content type: describe what's in the table in `snake_case`.
-    7. Storage class: always `mart`.
-There's also lake and `storage`.

-Example
+    2. Insert the following template

 ```
 {